City Rail Link: Construction methods

 The City Rail Link was constructed using both cut-and-cover and tunnel boring machine (TBM) methods depending on the location of construction.
 The ground through which the tunnels were built varies between rock and soft soil, and with a variation in depth to natural ground level of between 40 metres and 0 metres.
 Cut and cover construction occurred around the existing Mount Eden railway station and in the suburb of Eden Terrace, forming the junction of the City Rail Link to the North Auckland Line.
 North of the junction, twin bored tunnels then extend as far as Mayoral Drive.
-Another section of cut and cover tunnel then extends north underneath Albert Street, before turning east to head underneath the redeveloped Downtown Shopping Centre and into Waitematā.
+Another section of cut and cover tunnel then extends north underneath Albert Street, before turning east to head underneath the redeveloped Downtown Shopping Centre and into Britomart.
 The public got a look inside the tunnels in November 2019.

+In 2023, the government confirmed a date of 2025 for construction.
+At this point the project is handed over to Auckland Transport and it will be up to Auckland Transport and KiwiRail to announce when their CRL-related work will be finished.

 The line was mainly bored through East Coast Bays Formation of sandstones and siltstones.
 It is expected that 2 million tonnes of spoil will be dug out from 2020 and it has been proposed to use it to double the single track section of the North Island Main Trunk line across Whangamarino wetland.

 Some landowners around Albert Street, including the Ministry of Justice which owns and operates the Auckland District Court on Albert Street, expressed concern that construction of the cut and cover tunnel would disrupt foot and vehicular traffic along Albert Street over a period of two years with several intersections along the street being closed for up to 18 months.
 The Department of Corrections also expressed concern that grade-separating the Normanby Road level crossing (as part of the cut and cover works at the southern end of the project) would cut off access to Mount Eden Prisons.